 VA rules state that veterans do not pay certain closing costs such as escrow fees.

-These loans allow 100 percent financing with no down payment through the Rural Development United States department Agriculture.
+These loans allow 100 percent financing with no down payment through the Rural Development U.S. Department of Agriculture.
 The house you want to buy must be within an area designated in the program.
-That doesn’t necessarily mean it has to be out in the boondocks.
 Some of the eligible USDA loan houses are in subdivisions of big cities, too.

 The program is income-driven, meaning you can’t make more than 115 percent of the median income in your household.
-That means that even if grandmas I living with you, her income counts, too.
 This type of loan also allows for a gift down payment.